Chapter 4:

 Judges 11:27

 . . . you are dealing wrong with me by fighting against me.
-Let Jehovah the Judge judge today between the sons of Israel and the sons of Ammon.
+Let Jehovah the Judge judge today between the people of Israel and the people of Ammon.

 Exodus 6:6-8

-Therefore say to the sons of Israel, “I am Jehovah, and I shall certainly bring you out from under the burdens of the Egyptians and deliver you from their slavery, and I shall indeed reclaim you with an outstretched arm and with great judgments.
-And I shall certainly take you to me as a people, and I shall indeed prove to be God to you; and you will certainly know that I am Jehovah your God who is bringing you out from under the burdens of Egypt.
-And I shall certainly bring you into the land that I raised my hand in oath to give to Abraham, Isaac and Jacob; and I shall indeed give it to you as something to possess.
+Therefore, say to the Israelites: “I am Jehovah, and I will bring you out from under the burdens of the Egyptians and rescue you from their slavery, and I will reclaim you with an outstretched arm and with great judgments.
+And I will take you in as my people, and I will be your God, and you will certainly know that I am Jehovah your God who is bringing you out from under the burdens of Egypt.
+And I will bring you into the land that I swore with an oath to give to Abraham, Isaac, and Jacob; and I will give it to you as something to possess.
 I am Jehovah.”

 John 17:1-5

-Jesus spoke these things, and, raising his eyes to heaven, he said: “Father, the hour has come; glorify your son, that your son may glorify you. . . you have given him authority over all flesh, that he may give everlasting life to as many as you have given him.
-This means everlasting life, their coming to know you, the only true God, and the one whom you sent forth, Jesus Christ.
+Jesus spoke these things, and, raising his eyes to heaven, he said: “Father, the hour has come.
+Glorify your son, so that your son may glorify you. . . you have given him authority over all flesh, that he may give everlasting life to all those you have given to him.
+This means everlasting life, their coming to know you, the only true God, and the one whom you sent, Jesus Christ.
 I have glorified you on the earth, having finished the work you have given me to do.
-So now you, Father, glorify me alongside yourself with the glory that I had alongside you before the world was.”
+So now you, Father, glorify me at your side with the glory that I had alongside you before the world was.”

 John 6:38